projectsveltos/sveltos/docs/events/managed-services.md

 By directing kubectl to the pre-production cluster, we can confirm the Job's creation and successful completion.
 This indicates that the table has been successfully established within the Postgres database on the managed services cluster.

+## Yet another example

+Learn [how to expose](https://medium.com/p/d26b87cbd5a4) your managed services with Gateway API.